 But, why?

-First of all, because people have become tired of third-party companies taking their data with no consent and there’s an increasing appreciation for transparency and privacy in the digital space.
-And lastly, because social media focuses on the interaction with your audience and consumers, so the data collected don’t rely on cookies.
+First of all, people have become tired of third-party companies taking their data with no consent and there’s an increasing appreciation for transparency and privacy in the digital space.
+Moreover, social media focuses on the interaction with your audience and consumers, so the data collected doesn’t rely on cookies.

-In fact, in social media you can easily extract information about your audience, that’s why it’s considered to be a type of first-party data source.
+In fact, social media allows you to easily extract information about your audience.
+That’s why it’s considered to be a great source of first-party data.

-But, as we explained in this article, there are other types of sources that can be extremely useful to obtain first-party information for your marketing strategy, and that is CRM.
+As we explained in another article, there are other sources that can be extremely useful to obtain first-party information for your marketing strategy, and that is CRM.

 What is first-party data?